meilisearch/documentation/guides/advanced_guides/datatypes.md

 In the example above, `movie_id`, `1564saqw12ss`, `title`, `Kung fu Panda` are all considered as words.
 The colon `:` and comma `,` characters are used as separators.

-Words will be separated by soft and hard spaces exactly as explained in the [string example](/guides/advanced_guides/datatypes.md#string).
+These words will be separated by soft and hard spaces exactly as explained in the [string example](/guides/advanced_guides/datatypes.md#example).

 ### null type